Programme Specifications

 Information provided by Department of Life Sciences:

-This programme aims to provide its graduates with the skills and knowledge to meet and exceed the generic statements as outlined in the Biosciences Benchmark Statement with a particular focus on benchmark statements as outlined for students studying programmes focused on Organisms and Ecology and Environmental Biology.
-Given the focus of the degree there will an emphasis on climate change and interdisciplinary learning and knowledge.
+This degree programme aims to provide its graduates with the skills and knowledge to meet and exceed the generic statements as outlined in the Biosciences Benchmark Statement with a particular focus on benchmark statements as outlined for students studying programmes focused on Organisms and Ecology and Environmental Biology.
+Given the focus of the degree there will be an emphasis on climate change and interdisciplinary learning and knowledge.

-• Provide opportunities for students to further develop their interest, knowledge and understanding in the biosciences with a specialisation in climate change biology.
+• Provide opportunities for students to develop further their interest, knowledge and understanding in the biosciences with a specialisation in climate change biology.

 • Provide the skills necessary to allow students to adapt and respond to change, and to engage in life-long learning.